 Check to see whether your local radio station has an online submission form for you to submit your event so it's listed on their website.
 Research all the ‘what’s on’ and ‘events' listing websites in your area.

 If you are organising a large event - or if there's a strong news angle to your story - your regional TV news programme may be interested in covering the event.
 Call the station about 2-3 weeks before the event and ask for the programme’s ‘forward planning’ email address and email them the details of your event.

 Writing a press release

-The press release is the journalist's introduction to a story and it needs to stand out from all the other news items that are being received by the news room all the time.
+The press release is the journalist's introduction to a story and it needs to stand out from all the other news items that the newsroom recieve all the time.
 Things that can make a press release stand out include facts and figures, unusual stories and human interest stories that people can relate to.
 Make sure to include information about photo opportunities - for example, if the school headteacher is available for photographs and interviews.

 You can prepare your press release in advance.
 There are plenty of guides online on how to write a good press release but here are some key tips:

 - Try to keep to one side of A4.
 Include the word "IMMEDIATE" and the date of the release at the top.
 Only use an embargo (a request not to publish until a certain date) if the item is very time sensitive such as the release of new research or information to be announced at a press conference.

 - Make sure you start with the most important information and work your way down to include more details.
 Your very first few sentences should answer: what, when, who, where, why, how - e.g. Organisers (who) anticipate the biggest ever vegan festival (what) will take place this Sunday (when) at ExCeL London (where)... and so on.